AgriScience Program – Projects: 2. Eligibility

 • knowledge of cultivation and stewardship techniques locally adapted to ecosystems

-Indigenous applicants are strongly encouraged to reach out to the Indigenous Services Liaison Office at aafc.ISLO-BLSA.aac@agr.gc.ca before submitting a project summary form.
+Indigenous applicants are strongly encouraged to reach out to the Indigenous Science Liaison Office at aafc.ISLO-BLSA.aac@agr.gc.ca before they apply.

 Eligible costs

-• be included in the project application form budget
+• be included in the approved application budget

-• be related to the activities included in the work plan
+• be related to the approved work plan

-• fall within the work plan activities timeframe
+• fall within the approved work plan timeframe